 Identification of region-enriched species from geographically distinct cohorts

 We selected healthy samples of 17 countries after excluding matched controls of two-year old subjects of Finland T1D cohort and redundant samples of subjects with multiple measurements (i.e. multiple visits).
 Among 17 countries, we estimated effect sizes for Wilcoxon signed rank (one-sided) tests[57] of different MSP abundances of two different countries.
 As one-sided tests were used, we set the lower bound of effect sizes as zero and the upper bound of effect sizes as one, avoiding negative and infinite values.
-Based on estimated effect sizes, we identified significantly enriched species having medium effect sizes of specific country (effect size ≥ 0.3), compared to six or more countries, and defined those species as “region-enriched” species.
+Based on estimated effect sizes, we identified significantly enriched species having medium effect sizes of a specific country (effect size ≥ 0.3), compared to six or more countries, and defined those species as “region-enriched” species.

-Next we categories species if enriched in 1) European countries, 2) non-westernized countries, and 3) China/Japan/US and identified contrasted functions among those three clusters of countries by multivariate regressions as follows:
+Next, we categories species if enriched in 1) European countries, 2) non-westernized countries, and 3) China/Japan/US and identified contrasted functions among those three clusters of countries by multivariate regressions as follows:

 Yi = Ei βEi + Ni βNi + Ci βCi + ϵ

-where Yi indicates a function regard to species i like CAZyme, antibiotics resistance, anti-SMASH, and virulence factor (if a given function exists in species i, Yi =1, otherwise Yi = 0), ϵ indicates an intercept, βEi2, βNi2, and βCi2 are regression coefficients for Ei, Ni, and Ci, respectively and Ei, Ni, and Ci are categorial variables that indicate the region-enrichment of species i:
+where Yi indicates a function with regards to species i like CAZyme, antibiotics resistance, anti-SMASH, and virulence factor (if a given function exists in species i, Yi =1, otherwise Yi = 0), ϵ indicates an intercept, βEi2, βNi2, and βCi2 are regression coefficients for Ei, Ni, and Ci, respectively and Ei, Ni, and Ci are categorial variables that indicate the region-enrichment of species i:

 Ei = 1 if i ∊ species enriched in any of European countries, otherwise Ei = 0